 - SAQA-Joint Education Trust (JET) preliminary research Towards assessing the impact of the South African National Qualifications Framework (NQF)[completed July 2010]

 - SAQA-University of the Witwatersrand (WITS) research into the Integration of academic and vocational knowledge [completed March 2010]

-Current response research projects.
-These smaller initiatives include analyses of draft policy documents, trends in learners' results, and aspects of the education and training system that are under development or under review, among others.
-Research of National Qualifications Frameworks (NCV) and National (N) learner results; a study of convener systems; position papers on Credit Accumulation Transfer (CAT) and Lifelong learning, and Recognition of Prior Learning (2011, 2012, 2013, 2014).
+- Current response research projects.
+These small initiatives include analyses of draft policy documents, trends in learners` results, and aspects of the education and training system that are under development or under review, among others, research into National Certificate (Vocational) [NCV] and NATED (N) learner results; a 2009, 2010 study of convener systems; position papers on Credit Accumulation Transfer (CAT) 2013, 2013 and Lifelong learning, Recognition of Prior Learning (2011, 2012, 2013, 2014).
 Other short term projects include:

 - Co-ordination of NQF-related research and dissemination of research findings via national conferences, research colloquia, workshops, NQF seminars and other events.
 This work involves hosting NQF-related research events for staff from the Departments of Higher Education and Training, and Basic Education; SAQA; the Quality Councils; SETAs; public and private providers at all levels in the system; organised business and labour; professional bodies; and other NQF organisations and interested individuals.
 The events seek to coordinate and map NQF-related research; disseminate findings to where they could have the highest efficacy or assistance; build NQF-related research networks and capacity; and deepen understanding of NQF-related theory and practice.
 The events are usually linked to one or more publications.
 Current and recent SAQA research events include:

 - The 2016 National RPL Workshop:to engage with NQF leaders and stakeholders around the 2014 and 2017 NQF Impact Studies